Wisp

 What does this have to do with proxies?

-Prior to the creation of Wisp, proxy traffic over backends such as the Bare Server or Rammerhead are sent completely unencrypted to the server host.
-This may work fine if you are hosting your own proxy, but when using public links you obtain from a discord server the risk of the host stealing your tokens from proxy usage might be a problem.
+Prior to the creation of Wisp, proxy traffic over backends such as the Bare Server or Rammerhead was sent completely unencrypted to the server host.
+This may work fine if you are hosting your own proxy, but when using public links obtained from a Discord server, the risk of the host stealing your tokens from proxy usage might be a problem.

 Since Wisp can proxy all TCP traffic, transports like Epoxy or Libcurl will encrypt your traffic with TLS, making even the server host unable to access any data besides the hostnames of the sites you visit.
 Wisp's UDP feature also allows for use as a highly censorship-resistant VPN with Whisper.